JasmineOuO/MeaningfulNonsense/src/pages/blog/10-08-2020-solace-part-5-innocent.md

 ___

 The automatic lights turned on as I closed the apartment door behind me.
 It must have been nine in the evening since the sun had gone down completely by the time I had made it back here.
 Being in this place during these past few months had gradually gotten easier.
-It looked a lot more lived-in nowadays ever since I took Charlie’s advice in doing a thorough clean up and after reorganizing the place, the change really did wonders on my mental space.
+Ever since I took Charlie's advice on doing a thorough clean up, it looked a lot more lived-in.
+The change even did wonders on my mental space.

 As I made my way to the kitchen, I felt a buzz in my back pocket.
 It must be from Charlie.
 So, I quickly placed the bouquet of peonies on the counter before answering the call.